int-brain-lab/iblrig/README.md

 ```powershell
 Copy-Item "C:\iblrig\start-pybpod-venv_Shortcut.lnk" -Destination "$Env:HOMEPATH\Desktop"
 ```

+### Configuring bpod boards
+When first running pybpod, ensure that the Bpod boards are configured for your current setup.
+If this was an 'upgrade' from a previous version of iblrig, and the recommended backup operation was performed; take special note of the values within the `C:\iblrig_params\.iblrig_params.json` file.
+These parameters will contain the values like board name and COM ports relevant to your system.

 #### Setup instructions for launching the 'Experiment Description GUI' prior to task launch (DEVELOP)
 The 'Experiment Description GUI' is currently being developed in the iblscripts repo.
 This GUI is intended to simplify the